ml-struct-bio/cryodrgn/README.md

             --tscale .8 \
             --ctf ctf.256.pkl \
             --zdim 10 \
-            --do-pose-sgd \
             -n 20 \
-            --pdim 1000 --players 3 \
+            --pdim 1024 --players 3 \
-            --qdim 1000 --qlayers 3 \
+            --qdim 1024 --qlayers 3 \
             -o 00_vae256_z10

-* The encoder and decoder networks in this model contain 3 layers of dimension 1000.
+* The encoder and decoder networks in this model contain 3 layers of dimension 1024.
-* Using the `--do-pose-sgd` flag will lead to *local* refinement of poses.
 * Results will be saved in the specified directory `00_vae256_z10`.
-* NOTE: Since translations are provided in units of pixels, `--tscale` may be used to renormalize translations e.g. if the consensus poses were obtained with a different box size.
+* NOTE: Since translations are stored in units of pixels, `--tscale` may be used to renormalize translations if the consensus poses were obtained with a different box size.
+E.g. Use `--tscale .8` if the consensus reconstruction was performed at a box size of 320 pixels and the cryoDRGN model is trained on 256x256 images.

 ### Recommended settings:

 Pilot experiments:
-* Run with small model, small image sizes, and zD=1
+* Train a model using the default architecture, small image sizes (e.g. D=128 or smaller), and zD=1
-* Run with small model, small image sizes, and zD=10
+* Train a model using the default architecture, small image sizes (e.g. D=128 or smaller), and zD=10

 After validation, pose optimization, and any necessary particle filtering, train the full resolution image stack (up to D=256) with a large model:
-* Run large model, large image sizes, zD=10
+* Large architecture (e.g. 1024 dim x 3 layer network), large image sizes, zD=10

 Note these settings are highly experimental.

+### Local pose refinement

+Depending on the quality of the consensus reconstruction, image poses may contain errors.
+Image poses may be *locally* refined using the `--do-pose-sgd` flag.

 ### Analysis

 Once the model has finished training, the working directory will contain a configuration file `config.pkl`, neural network weights `weights.pkl`, image poses (if performing pose sgd) `pose.pkl`, and the predicted latent encoding for each image `z.pkl`.
 The directory will also contain a volume `reconstruct.mrc` evaluated at the mean z value of the dataset.

-To analyze and visualize the learned latent space, use the scripts in the `utils/analysis` subdirectory (TODO: Document).
+To analyze and visualize the learned latent space, use the scripts in the `utils/analysis` subdirectory.
 Additional structures may be generated using the `eval_decoder.py` script.
 For example:

     $ python $CDRGN_SRC/eval_decoder.py [WORKDIR]/weights.pkl --config [WORKDIR]/config.pkl -z ZVALUE -o reconstruct.sample1.mrc

 Or to generate a trajectory using values of z given in a file `zvalues.txt`:

     $ python $CDRGN_SRC/eval_decoder.py [WORKDIR]/weights.pkl --config [WORKDIR]/config.pkl --zfile zvalues.txt -o [WORKDIR]/trajectory

+For models with higher dimensional latent variables (zD>2), a shell script is provided which samples 20 structures from the latent space, runs UMAP dimensionality reduction, and creates a template jupyter-notebook in the working directory, which may be used for interactive visualization of the results:

+    $ $CDRGN_SRC/utils/analysis/analyze.sh [WORKDIR] [EPOCH] # Use 0-based index for the epoch number

 ## Fully unsupervised reconstruction